 Won’t your clothes smell amazing!
 But you may want to avoid mixing too many scents.

-Moths can do a lot of damage in a short period of time.
-Prevention is important, but if you’re dealing with a moth infestation, getting help sooner rather than later can save you from a lot of unnecessary damage.
+Moths can do much damage in a short period.
+Prevention is essential, but getting help sooner rather than later can save you from much unnecessary damage if you’re dealing with a moth infestation.
 You may lose kilos of food, clothing and other household fabrics.

 If there aren’t going away, call a professional.